umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/version-specific-upgrades/migrate-from-8-to-latest.md

 Since the underlying framework going from Umbraco 8 to the latest version has changed, there is no direct upgrade path.
 That said, it is possible to re-use the database from your Umbraco 8 project on your new project in order to maintain the content.

 It is not possible to migrate the custom code as the underlying web framework has been updated from ASP.NET to ASP.NET Core.
-All templates and custom code will need to be re-implemented.
+All templates and custom code will need to be reimplemented.

 You also need to make sure that the packages that you are using are available on the latest version.

 ## Prerequisites

 * A Umbraco 8 Cloud project running **the latest version of Umbraco 8**.
-* A clean Cloud project running the latest version of Umbraco **at least 2 environments**.
+* A clean Cloud project running the latest version of Umbraco with **at least 2 environments**.
 * A backup of your Umbraco 8 project database.

 {% hint style="info" %}